akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.13 Tso 5.13: Validate Input Data 5.13.1 Test Group 5.13-1 5.13.1.0 Test Group Objective 5.13.1.1 Test Case 5.13-1-1 (Conceptual) Test Purpose Assignment Of Verdict 5.13.1.2 Test Case 5.13-1-2 (Functional) Test Purpose Test Units
+# 5.13 Tso 5.13: Validate Input Data

+## 5.13.1 Test Group 5.13-1

+### 5.13.1.0 Test Group Objective

 The test group addresses the provision 5.13-1.

 Input data validation ensures that the receiving end can process the data without causing unexpected behaviour.
 This entails verifying that the provided data is of the correct type (allowed data format and data structures), of allowed value, and of allowed cardinalities and ordering.
 This can be done against a list of acceptable values when such list is short.

+### 5.13.1.1 Test Case 5.13-1-1 (Conceptual)

+#### Test Purpose

 The purpose of this test case is the conceptual assessment of the data input validation methods of the DUT.

+#### Test Units

 a) The TL **shall** assess whether the combination of data input validation methods in IXIT 29-InpVal covers all sources for data input including

-- the user interfaces, which enable data input from the user in IXIT 27-UserIntf; and - the application programming interfaces (APIs), which enable data input from external sources in IXIT 28-ExtAPI; and
+- the user interfaces, which enable data input from the user in IXIT 27-UserIntf; and
+- the application programming interfaces (APIs), which enable data input from external sources in IXIT 28-ExtAPI; and
 - the network communications, which enable data input according to the corresponding remotely accessible communication methods in IXIT 11-ComMech.

 b) For each data input validation method in IXIT 29-InpVal, the TL **shall** assess whether it is effective for validating the corresponding data input.

 NOTE: Validation typically includes checks that data input is of an allowed format and structure, of an allowed value, of an allowed cardinality and of an allowed ordering with the aim to prevent misuse.

+#### Assignment Of Verdict

 The verdict PASS is assigned if: